amegilla-ai/llama-launcher/README.md

 - **Cleanup**: Delete models from database if files are moved/removed
 - **Defaults**: Set good defaults before scanning to save time on individual models
 - **Comments**: Use parameter comments to document your configuration choices
-- **Discovery**: Generate parameter references to explore all available llama.cpp options
+- **Discovery**: Generate parameter references to explore all available llama.cpp options with automatic parsing

 ## Requirements